HubbelGrayso24/java-python-snake/Python/SnakeGame/README.md

 not rely on OOP principles.
 This has pros and cons as we discuss in the paper, but it does demonstrate how a single developer or small team can create a simple game without building complex class structures.

-To run the game, you will need to have Python and Pygame installed.
-Pygame is the only dependency, and is listed in the requirements.txt file.
-We used PyCharm to develop and run the game, but so long as you have Pygame it should run.

-The game code is divided into the food, game, game_state, and snake files.
-To run the game open the Test directory and run the play_game.py file.
-This will start the interactive game and you can play snake using the arrow keys.
-The game will end when the snake runs into itself or the wall.

-There are also additional tests in the Test directory that can demonstrate the game's functionality.
-These tests are python unittests, and can be run using the unittest module in Python.
-Again, we developed these tests in PyCharm, which is likely the easiest way to run them.